 Key Stage 4 Science

 Our GCSE Science curriculum is taught over two years by subject specialist teachers to ensure the best outcomes for our students.
-We follow the AQA Combined Science specification as we believe this offers the best opportunity for our students to develop their subject knowledge, application and analysis skills.
-Each topic strand is linked intrinsically to prior knowledge and skills from KS3 and builds in terms of complexity, skills and application.
-Our aim is that all students should leave De Warenne Academy being able to understand and explain the scientific world around them and more importantly are equipped with the skills to problem solve and critically evaluate the ‘big’ questions.
+We follow the AQA Combined Science specification as we believe this offers the best opportunity for our students to develop their subject knowledge, application, and analysis skills.
+Each topic strand is linked intrinsically to prior knowledge and skills from KS3 and builds in terms of complexity, skills, and application.
+Our aim is that all students should leave De Warenne Academy being able to understand and explain the scientific world around them and more importantly are equipped with the skills to problem solve and evaluate the ‘big’ questions.

 The AQA Combined Science (Trilogy) specification is broken down into six separate exam papers, providing a balanced curriculum in Biology, Chemistry and Physics.
 The full specification can be found here.

-Assessment of students’ understanding of the curriculum is constant and low stake.
+Assessment of students’ understanding of the curriculum is constant and low stakes.
 This is done through multiple-choice checkpoints and demonstrate tasks.
 The aim of this assessment is to feed directly into planning so that lessons are personalised to meet the needs of all students.

 The specification includes 21 required practicals, which are delivered in class.